Mathias-SantAnna/lotr-collectibles/README.md

 I would like to thank:

-- My deer friend and personal mentor, **Rimom Costa**, for going through the project with me and giving a lots of advice and taking so much time for teaching and helping me when I needed the most.
-(If it wasn't for him I wouldn't have finished it)

 - For all Code Institute Tutors, **Scott**, **Johann**, **Kevin**, **Michael**, **Stephen**, **Jo**, **Igor** and **Sheryl**, for giving me a guidance on how to solve different issues
-- **Ed Bradley** for the meeting about MS3 and explainig very carefully each subject.
+- **Rimom Costa** for the meeting with me and teaching me some important fundamentals of programming along the way.
 - **Brian Macharia** for giving me advice on some subjects and helping with the project.
 He has mentored this project since the beginning being very approachable.
 It was only possible to conclude it because of his support and advice.
 His main contributions were giving an initial North so that it was possible to start effectively, providing ideas, demonstrating the technical criteria and pointing out proper feedback on the errors that should be corrected.
-In other words, his assistance was essential for the success of this project, so, I am taking the opportunity to express my gratitude for each mentoring session that enabled the completition this work.
+In other words, his assistance was essential for the success of this project, so, I am taking the opportunity to express my gratitude for each mentoring session that enabled the completion this work.

 <div align="right"><a href="#top">🔝</a></div>